homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 (gdb)
 ```

-I don't know about you, but I've never start a gdb session witouth set detach-on-fork off and set follow-fork-mode child.
-If console_login tries to launch another thread, gdb will follow.
+I don't know about you, but I've never start a gdb session witouth set detach-on-fork off and set follow-fork-mode child options.
+If console_login tries to escape by launching another thread, gdb will follow.
 Next step is to check the memory mappings.

 ```
 (gdb) info proc mappings